-CCQM-K146.1 EXHM Low-Polarity Analyte in high fat food - Benzo[a]pyrene in Olive Oil Scope of Measurement: Participation in the capabilities in determining the low-polarity g/mol at mass fraction levels of 0.1 to 1000 may include demonstration of measureme standards; (2) value assignment of calibratic cleanup and separation of analyte of interest and quantification using techniques such as his study wou γ analytes (p μg/kg in a h nt capabilitie on solutions; t from other GC/MS, GC uld provide the opportunity to demonstrate participant's Kow < -2) with molecular mass range from 100 to 500 igh fat, low protein, low carbohydrate food matrix.
-This es such as: (1) value assignment of primary reference (3) extraction of analyte of interest from the matrix; (4) interfering matrix or extract components; (5) separation C-HRMS, HPLC-FLD or LC-MS. Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignme ent of Cali brant Calibrant: Did you use a "highly-pure substance" or calibration solution? ~ in house BaP calibrant and calibration solution Identity verification of analyte in calibration material. # NMR For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# × in-house calibrant prepared by Sigma Aldrich TraceCert BaP $- 1$ H NMR used to identify structure 971.0 mg/g $\pm 3.1$ mg/g by qNMR to NMIJ CRM 4601-a For calibrants which are a calibration solution: Value-assignment method(s).# ~ 60.48 ng/g ± 0.82 ng/g (gravimetric) verified by IDMS against NIST SRM 2260a Sample Analysis Competencies Identification of analyte(s) in sample ~ retention time, ion ratios Extraction of analyte(s) of interest from matrix ~ Pre-concentration and extraction of PAHs with acetone/acetonitrile Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) ~ sequential solid phase extraction using C18, Florisil and amino cartridges Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) n/a <none></none>
+CCQM-K146.1 EXHM Low-Polarity Analyte in high fat food - Benzo[a]pyrene in Olive Oil capabilities in determining the low-polarity g/mol at mass fraction levels of 0.1 to 1000 may include demonstration of measureme standards; (2) value assignment of calibration y analytes (p μg/kg in a h nt capabilition on solutions; t from other uld provide the opportunity to demonstrate participant's Kow < -2) with molecular mass range from 100 to 500 igh fat, low protein, low carbohydrate food matrix.
+This es such as: (1) value assignment of primary reference (3) extraction of analyte of interest from the matrix; (4) interfering matrix or extract components; (5) separation C-HRMS, HPLC-FLD or LC-MS. Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignme ent of Cali brant Calibrant: Did you use a "highly-pure substance" or calibration solution? ✓ in house BaP calibrant and calibration solution Identity verification of analyte in calibration material. # ✓ NMR For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# √ in-house calibrant prepared by Sigma Aldrich TraceCert BaP $-$ 1 H NMR used to identify structure 971.0 mg/g \pm 3.1 mg/g by qNMR to NMIJ CRM 4601-a For calibrants which are a calibration solution: Value-assignment method(s).# ✓ 60.48 ng/g ± 0.82 ng/g (gravimetric) verified by IDMS against NIST SRM 2260a Sample Analysis Competencies vermed by 151415 against 14151 51441 2250a Identification of analyte(s) in sample ✓ retention time, ion ratios Extraction of analyte(s) of interest from matrix √ Pre-concentration and extraction of PAHs with acetone/acetonitrile Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) sequential solid phase extraction using C18, Florisil and amino cartridges Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) n/a <none></none>

-Analytical system ~ GC-IT-MS Calibration approach for value-assignment of analyte(s) in matrix > IDMS at exact matching, single point Verification method(s) for value- assignment of analyte(s) in sample (if used) > Pre-concentration and extraction of PAHs with acetone/acetonitrile - solid phase extraction with molecularly imprinted polymers Other ~ used surplus PT materials for recovery estimation
+Analytical system ✓ GC-IT-MS Calibration approach for value-assignment of analyte(s) in matrix ✓ IDMS at exact matching, single point Verification method(s) for value- assignment of analyte(s) in sample (if used) > Pre-concentration and extraction of PAHs with acetone/acetonitrile - solid phase extraction with molecularly imprinted polymers Other ✓ used surplus PT materials for recovery estimation